MiniCodeMonkey/codemonkey.io/content/posts/2019-03-13---Customizing-macOS-look.md

 ![](/media/chunkwm-screenshot.png)

-> At first glance, there's not much revealing that this even macOS
+> At first glance, there's not much revealing that this is macOS

 I'm still just getting used to everything, but this is my setup so far: